Making an Impact.

-1 in 5 Iraq/Afghanistan veterans suffer from major depression, increasing their risk of suicide; pets give them a renewed sense of purpose.
+Iraq/Afghanistan veterans suffer from major depression, increasing their suicide risk.
+Pets give them a renewed sense of optimism and purpose.

 Julie was in a hospital fighting for her life when she asked her husband to bring their newly adopted senior dog Luna to visit.
 Days later the Navy veteran went home.
 Our hardship fund provided vital support during Julie’s recovery.
 Lunda taught her that “anything can heal with a bit of love.”

 Melinda + T'Challa

 T’Challa was 10 years old when he was adopted in 2020 to Melinda, a Marine Corps veteran.
 Now 11, he developed pain in his joints that compromised his quality of life.
 Thanks to our hero fund donors, we paid for T’Challa’s diagnostics and injections.
 Now he’s as spry as the day he was adopted!